 This minimal install includes only three required libraries Param, Numpy and, pandas, which makes it very easy to integrate HoloViews into your workflow or as part of another project.

 packages that provide additional functionality in HoloViews:

-To get the latest development version you can instead clone our git repositories:
+To get the very latest development version using

 Once you’ve installed HoloViews, you can get started by launching Jupyter Notebook: